Local Collaboration

 Testing collaborative features locally

-In one terminal, run Zed's collaboration server and the livekit dev server:
+Ensure that Postgres is configured and running, then run Zed's collaboration server and the livekit

 foreman start

-In a second terminal, run two or more instances of Zed.
+In a new terminal, run two or more instances of Zed.

 script/zed-local -2